l2beat/l2beat/packages/frontend/src/content/publications/governance-review-15.md

 **Discuss with L2BEAT**

-We were not aware of any significant governance-related news in Hop over the last week.
+We were not aware of any significant governance-related news in Polygon over the last week.
 If you think we have missed something important, please let us know!

 **When/where to catch us:**